brentonjackson/Flashcard-Android-App/README.md

 ## tl;dr

 I built this in a Mobile App Design course offered by Codepath.
 It was a great experience!
-I had recently started learning web development, so this was a nice change of pace that broke up my long nights in Chrome and Sublime (sometimes switch between VSCode - and Brackets deserves a shoutout if I'm not using React! 😶 ).
-I always thought it'd be cool to learn how to build an Android app because Android is super open source and I know that I'd be able to use anything I made as an Android user 😬!
+I had recently started learning web development, so this was a nice change of pace that broke up my long nights in Chrome and Sublime (sometimes switch between VSCode - and Brackets deserves a shoutout if I'm not using React! 😶 ). <br>

-Now
+I always thought it'd be cool to learn how to build an Android app because Android is super open source and I know that I'd be able to use anything I created as an Android user 😬!

 ## Lessons Learned
 - ✅ Using SQL databases to save data